Last Updated on June 7, 2024 by Maged kamel

 Review of J polar for non-round shapes.

-From Prof. Beer’s handbook chapter -3 If we have a fixed circular at one end, the longitudinal axis due to the torsion occurring will be wrapped, and point A will move up to become point A’.
+From Prof. Beer’s handbook chapter 3: If we have a fixed circular at one end, the longitudinal axis will be wrapped due to the torsion, and point A will move up to become point A’.

-The torsion causes an angle phi φ to take place, and the rounded portion movement caused by the torsion=R*φ.
+The torsion causes an angle phi φ, and the torsion=R*φ causes the rounded portion movement.

 The shear strain gamma γ is the change of the length /original length=radial Angle=tan γ=R*φ/L.

-As we remember the bending moment stress, f=M*Y/I, causes Compression stress at the top and tension stress at the bottom, but that equation is for the bending moment, now we have a torsion, τ the shear stress will be used instead of the bending stress f, τ max.
+As we remember, the bending moment stress, f=M*Y/I, causes Compression stress at the top and tension stress at the bottom.
+However, that equation is for the bending moment.
+Now that we have a torsion, τ the shear stress will be used instead of the bending stress f, τ max.

-The torsion moment T will replace M, while y-max in the case of bending moment, will be replaced by R, since the section is round, where R is the radius, and instead of I, the polar moment of inertia I-polar will be used.
+The torsion moment T will replace M, while y-max in the case of bending moment will be replaced by R since the section is round, where R is the radius.
+Instead of I, the polar moment of inertia I-polar will be used.

 I polar is considered as Jp then the equation will be τmax=T*R/Jp, the strain gamma γ =R*φ/L, but as strain=τmax/G.